dsgnhb/api/README.md

 This API is primarily intended for intern usage.

 ## API Docs
-The generated ApiDocs are stored in the `dist/apidoc` folder after building, or accessible via the route `/documentation`
+The generated API Documentation is stored in the `dist/docs.html` folder after building, or accessible via the route `/docs`

 ## Build system